aosabook/500lines/modeller/chapter.md

 With that in mind, let's explore how we can represent a 3D design, display it to the screen, and interact with it, in 500 lines of Python.

+TODO: Maybe draw a connection with the Model View Controller design pattern??

 ## Representing the Design: The Scene
-The first of the core features of a 3D modeller is a data structure to represent the design in memory.
+The first core feature of a 3D modeller is a data structure to represent the design in memory.
 In this project, we call it the `Scene`.
 The `Scene` contains the data that represents the design that the user is working on.
 The objects contained in the `Scene` are referred to as `Node`s.
 The `Scene` has a list of `Node`.